Skin Graft Care

 Case Study

-The opposite thigh is selected for the donor site due to the similar skin color and texture.
+The opposite thigh was selected for the donor site due to its similar skin color and texture.
 Given the partial thickness of the burn, a split-thickness graft is taken using a dermatome and then run through a meshing device.
 The graft is placed carefully onto the debrided burn wound, ensuring full coverage, and is secured with a bolster dressing.

 Postoperatively, the client is closely monitored for signs of graft adherence and potential complications.
 Dressing changes are scheduled every 2–3 days, during which the wound is inspected for signs of infection, hematoma, and graft failure.
 Special care is taken to prevent infection or mechanical disruption of the graft.

-Dressing changes are uneventful and both the wound and donor site appear healthy.
+Dressing changes are uneventful, and the wound and donor sites appear healthy.
 Small areas of serous drainage are noted, requiring additional attention during dressing changes, but signs of infection do not develop.
 Pain management is achieved with non-opioid analgesics, and the client reports minimal discomfort at both the graft and donor sites.

-Overall, the client’s recovery is uneventful, with the STSG proving effective in closing the wound and promoting functional skin regeneration.
+Overall, the client’s recovery has been uneventful.
+The STSG has proved effective in closing the wound and promoting functional skin regeneration.

 Ask yourself...